icesat2py/icepyx/ATTRIBUTION.rst

 -------------------------
 When new releases of icepyx are archived on Zenodo, anyone who has contributed to icepyx will be invited to be an author.
 The list of potential authors will be generated using the `Contributors List`.
 Thus, if you have contributed to icepyx and would like to be included as an author, you *must* add your full name, affiliation ("Unaffiliated" is acceptable), and ORCID (optional) to ``CONTRIBUTORS.rst``.

-Author order will be determined based on the number of commits made to the repository (``git shortlog -sne``) and may be modified on an individual-case basis by consensus of the lead development team (Anthony Arendt, Lindsey Heagy, Fernando Perez, Jessica Scheick).
+Author order will be determined based on co-author discussion during preparation of the version release, led by one or more of the members of the lead development team (Anthony Arendt, Lindsey Heagy, Fernando Perez, Jessica Scheick).
+Metrics for guiding the determination of author order will include the number of commits made to the repository (``git shortlog -sne``) and active engagement on GitHub (e.g. through issues and pull requests) and Discourse.
+Author order may also be modified on a case-by-case basis by consensus of the lead development team and top contributors.

 If you do not wish to be included in the author list for Zenodo version releases, please add a note (e.g. "do not include in Zenodo") to your entry.